Dubrovnik shoulder season: why May, June, and September are the sweet spot

 Is the Dubrovnik Pass worth buying in shoulder season?

 The Dubrovnik Pass is good value in shoulder season for the same reasons as peak: if you’re walking the walls and doing 1–2 museums, the maths typically favour the pass over individual tickets.
 The bus travel component is slightly less valuable if you’re staying near the Old Town, but still adds up over several days.
+See the full Dubrovnik Pass guide for the current price comparison.

 Related guides